 Why I am here?
 I ended up here, sometimes life does that and I do love my life here in the Netherlands!
 Be happy where you are. 😊

 Okay, okay!
 Slow down, I am just getting used to the Dutch weather, so I think I won’t be leaving just yet!

 What have your experiences been with Dutch directness?
-Let us know in the comments below.
+Tell us in the comments below!